-Code Variables and Indicators Loading Factor Cronbach's Alpha CR AVE LDM1 I understand various digital platforms that can be used to market MSME products.
-0.937 0.991 0.992 0.940 LDM2 I can use digital marketing tools such as SEO and SEM.
-0.963 LDM3 I can create engaging and relevant content to post on social media.
-0.969 LDM4 I have skills in planning and scheduling digital content posts effectively.
-0.980 LDM5 I am able to design an effective digital marketing strategy for MSMEs.
-0.978
+Code Variables and Indicators Loading Factor Cronbach's Alpha CR AVE LDM1 I understand various digital platforms that can be LDMI used for the marketing of MSME products.
+0.937 0.991 0.992 0.940 LDM2 I am able to use digital marketing tools such as SEO and SEM.
+0.963 LDM3 I can create engaging and relevant content to post LDWIJ on social media.
+0.969 LDM4 I have skills in planning and scheduling digital LDM4 content posts effectively.
+0.980 LDM5 I am able to design an effective digital marketing LDWIJ strategy for MSMEs.
+0.978 LDM6 I have knowledge of the target audience and how LDMO to segment the digital market.
+0.968 LDM7 I understand the importance of keeping customer LDM/ data safe in digital marketing.
+0.981 LDM8 I have the skills to protect digital data from cyber LDM8 threats 0.981